HAL Tejas: Egypt

-During the Dubai Airshow 2021, Egyptian officials expressed their interest in procuring 70 LCA Tejas to replace their 100 Chinese-made Hongdu JL-8 trainers.
+During the Dubai Airshow 2021, Egyptian officials expressed their interest in procuring 70 LCA Tejas to replace 100 Hongdu JL-8s.
 Following the Dubai Airshow 2021, HAL and Indian Air Force officials visited Cairo and discussions were going on.
 As of June 2022, India has offered to set up local production facilities for the LCA Tejas and also for the Light Utility and Light Combat Helicopters in Egypt.